Skip to content

 MailMatch support Not supported Supported via api_email_contact endpoint

-Create/Update API Full Contact
+Create/Update API Full Contact:

 POST api.postpilot.com/v1/{connection_id}/api_full_contact